Pump Couplings – A Comparison of Rigid, Flexible & Magnetic

 For heavier duty applications, long coupled pumps are more suited.
 As the pump and motor are mounted on their own shafts separated by a coupling, the separate bearings share the strain of operation, therefore extending the lifespan of the mechanical parts.

-Close Coupled vs Long Coupled
+Close vs Long Coupled

-The issue of misalignment
+The Issue of Misalignment

 The coupling of the two shafts would be simple if they remained perfectly aligned and there were no vibrations during operation.
 However, in reality this isn’t the case, and any misalignment can result in the premature wear and failure of the bearings, mechanical seals and even the coupling itself.